Aviral-Kaushik/SightSpotter/README.md

 # SightSpotter

-SightSpotter is an Android application that utilizes advanced image recognition technology to identify landmarks captured by your phone's camera in real time.
+SightSpotter is an Android application that utilizes advanced image recognition technology to identify landmarks captured by your phone's camera in real-time.
 Developed using Android Studio, Kotlin, CameraX, and AI, SightSpotter aims to provide users with an engaging and informative way to discover and learn about various landmarks.

 ## Features